 Guide To River Camping in Texas

-So far in our guide we’ve given our insights on all of the above and highlighted some of our favourite locations for each.
+So far in our guide, we’ve given our insights on all of the above and highlighted some of our favorite locations for each.
 Now we want to look at one of the more adventure-filled trips.
 This is our guide to river camping in Texas.

 What is River Camping?

 A quick note on what exactly is river camping.
 River camping is pitching your tent by the river and enjoying all the activities that the river has to offer.
 A river-orientated camping trip can be one of the most fun experiences for any camper.

 This goes doubly for camping in Texas where there are some fantastic rivers with 15 major rivers flowing through the state.
 There are also a huge number of named streams and waterways.
 There’s a lot of choice for river camping in Texas.

 There are activities aplenty in river camping.
 Obviously, if you want to stay put there is ample opportunity for swimming, fishing, or exploring the riverbeds.
 However, day-long trips downstream are what river camping is all about.

 In Texas, the majestic rivers are perfect for canoeing and kayaking.
 If you plan ahead, you can easily find places that rent equipment near a river campsite.